- Training Programs

 Spring 2014 Internship & Katie Evans Memorial Scholarship Applications now open!
 Important dates for scholarship application:

 Applications open: NOW

-Internship start date: Spring session (February-April) click here for specific start dates by country.
+Internship start date: Summer and Fall sessions (click here for specific start dates by country)

 In 2014, FSD will award Katie Evans Memorial Scholarships of $3000 to public health graduate students pursuing FSD international internships.
 Follow this link to learn more about Katie Evans.

 - Master of Public Health Graduate: Currently enrolled in MPH or completed degree within one year of starting the internship. - Able to commit to minimum 9 week internship - Demonstrated commitment to international health and community-based development